Students getting ready for the upcoming semester are asking important questions about information technology at UVM.

 Where can I buy an Ethernet cable?

-The Computer Depot in the UVM Bookstore carries Ethernet cables.
+The UVM Bookstore's Tech Depot carries Ethernet cables.

 I'm a Business Administration student, so does all of this information apply to me?
 Who can help?